Monday, April 26, 2010

 '[the whole house & Garden [is] a Paradise & Cabinet of rarities, & that of the best collection, especially Medails, books, Plants, natural things...

-The most famous maze in Classical antiquity was the labyrinth, the Cretan palace in which King Minos stabled the minotaur and from which, according to Greek myth, Theseus was able to escape from, because of the thread which Ariadne gives him.
-The Cretan labyrinth may well have a solar significance because of the double axe, of which it may have been the palace which is carved on many Minoan remains.
+The most famous maze in Classical antiquity was the labyrinth at the Cretan palace in which King Minos stabled the minotaur.
+According to Greek myth, Theseus was able to escape from the Cretan labyrinth, because of the thread which Ariadne gives him.
+The Cretan labyrinth may have a solar significance.
 The bull shut in the labyrinth is also a solar symbol.
 Indeed the very name labyrinth which means palace of the axe, reminds us that in the palace at Knossos, the mythical stall of the minotaur was pre-eminently the shrine of the double axe.

 The symbol of the Labyrinth occurs once more at the apotheosis of The Garden of Cyrus in which Browne names the combined forces of Reason and Empiricism as the essential tools to aid a successful weaving through the 'Labyrinth of Truth'.

-But is in his companion Discourse of 1658 Discourse Urn-Burial, that great hymn to antiquity and the unknowing of the human condition, that Browne displays his numismatic knowledge most.
-In particular , his description of an Iceni coin which he describes thus-
+But its in the companion Discourse of 1658 Urn-Burial, that great hymn to antiquity and the unknowing of the human condition that Browne displays his numismatic knowledge most.
+In particular, his description of an Iceni coin which he describes thus-

 Browne acted as a magnet for any curio's or object of antiquity which surfaced throughout the county.
 In a revealing foot-note to Urn-Burial he acknowledged the source of his numismatic finds thus-